Ulcerative colitis (UC) is a chronic remitting-relapsing autoimmune disease of the lining of the colon (large

 Every person with UC has different triggers.
 Below is a list of some of the most common triggers:

 - Certain medications can affect the natural balance of gut flora by removing the good as well as bad.
 Broad-spectrum antibiotics are one such type of medication.
 Nonsteroidal anti-inflammatory drugs and other painkillers are also strongly linked with flares.
 It’s important to identify your triggers and to speak to your doctor about substitutes.

 - Changes in the level of hormones during pregnancy can cause a relapse of symptoms or acute flares.
 Anyone with UC who is thinking about getting pregnant should speak with a doctor first.

 - Any condition or infection that alters electrolyte levels in the body can also induce a flare.
 This includes diarrhea from any infectious or noninfectious cause, like traveler’s diarrhea.

 Corticosteroids are among the most helpful agents that doctors have to stop a flare.
 Prednisone and budesonide are two examples.
-Steroids are not always effective, but they are usually the best agents to try first during a severe flare.
+Steroids aren’t always effective, but they are usually the best agents to try first during a severe flare.

-- Steroids: These can be given systemically (by mouth or intravenously) or as enemas, and help to suppress immune system inflammation.
+- Steroids.
+These help to suppress immune system inflammation.
+They can be given systemically (by mouth or intravenously) or as enemas.

-- Immunomodulators: These include medications such as azathioprine or methotrexate.
-They work on the immune system by modifying its activity to reduce the inflammatory response.
+- Immunomodulators.
+These work on the immune system by modifying its activity to reduce the inflammatory response.
 They include medications such as azathioprine or methotrexate.

 - Antibiotics.
 These are used because infections often contribute to flares.

-- Biologics: These work on the immune system, against the inflammatory protein TNF-alpha, and include infliximab (Remicade), adalimumab (Humira), and certolizumab (Cimzia).
+- Biologics.
+These work on the immune system by inhibiting the inflammatory protein TNF-alpha.
+They include infliximab (Remicade), adalimumab (Humira), and certolizumab (Cimzia).